Turks & Caicos Complete Guide to Whale Watching

 The most commonly seen whales in Turks and Caicos are humpback whales and their calves.
 Humpbacks migrate here in the winter to mate and produce offspring, so there are thousands of humpbacks just offshore.
 Sperm whales and pilot whales have also been sighted.

-Aside from whales, there are resident Atlantic bottlenose dolphins including JoJo and Dreamer.
-JoJo and Dreamer are two wild dolphins that live in the area and are known to interact with snorkelers.
+Aside from whales, JoJo and Dreamer are two wild resident Atlantic bottlenose dolphins that live in the area and are known to interact with snorkelers.
 You can also see spotted eagle rays, sea turtles, lemon sharks, nurse sharks, gray reef sharks, eels, crabs, and tons of tropical fish.

-On land, you may encounter flamingos, and you might even see some iguanas.
+On land, you may encounter flamingos and iguanas.
 There’s a large iguana population that lives on Little Water Cay (Iguana Island) near Half Moon Bay.
 These Rock Iguanas (Cyclura carinata) are native to Turks and Caicos.
 They’re endangered and have protected status.
 Iguana Island is a sanctuary for them, and it’s illegal to touch or feed them anywhere in the country.
 If you visit Iguana Island, stay on the designated boardwalk and walking paths.
-Iguanas burrow and lay eggs in the sand, and if you step off the path you can crush their nests.
+Iguanas burrow and lay eggs in the sand, so stepping off the path can crush their nests.
+And if you’re really excited about iguanas, you can even schedule a special tour just to see them:

 There are two islands where you can go whale watching in Turks & Caicos: Grand Turk and Salt Cay.
 Whale watching happens on these two islands because of their close proximity to the Silver Bank – an area in the Caribbean where whales migrate every winter.
 This 170-mile stretch of the Atlantic is where humpback whales spend their winters mating and calving.